-(Describe/List activities such as workshops, conferences, trainings, webinars, Academic Parent-Teacher Team (APTT) meetings, and online resources that will be used with school staff to build their capacity to work with parents as equal partners.
+(Describe/List activities such as workshops, conferences, trainings, webinars, if trained by the Georgia Department of Education in Academic Parent-Teacher Teams (APTT), and online resources that will be used with school staff to build their capacity to work with parents as equal partners.
 Include information about how the district and/or schools will provide information related to school and parent programs, meetings, and other activities to parents in a format, to the extent practicable, and in a language that parents can understand.)